Posted on 3 Comments

 Warm-up Duration and Intensity

 However, the warm-up duration should not be too long and intensive.
-This can make us feel exhausted, and reduce our ability to perform well in the workout/race.
+This can make us feel exhausted and reduce our ability to perform well in the workout/race.

 The warm-up duration rule is:

-the longer the running distance, the shorter the warm-up should be.
+The longer the running distance, the shorter the warm-up should be.

 On race day, the duration of your warm-up will have an inverse relation to the length of your race.
 For example, if you’re racing one mile, you’ll want to have a much longer warm-up with dynamic and speed drills to make sure you are ready for peak performance.